AlejandroGiner/Lux-in-Tenebris/README.md

 - BT 11.0 Eastern Europe overhaul has been implemented and adjusted for BT Classic style.

-- Britain has received a province number increase of 76% from 42 to 74, a dev increase of 18,5% from 308 to 365, 6 new tags and several new national ideas and formables.
+- Britain has received 32 new provinces, an increase of 76% from 42 to 74.
+Dev increased by 18.5%, from 308 to 365, 6 new tags, several new national ideas and formables.

-- Italy region has received province number increase of 170% from 44 to 119, a dev increase of 65% from 656 to 1118, 42 new tags, many national ideas and several formables and mechanics from normal BT, like Papal Autonomous Vassals.
+- Italy has received 75 new provinces, an increase of 170% from 44 to 119.
+Dev increased by 65%, from 656 to 1118, 42 new tags, many national ideas and several formables and mechanics from normal BT, like Papal Autonomous Vassals.

-- Iberia has received a province number increase of 57% from 59 to 93, a dev increase of 20% from 545 to 653, 15 new tags, 2 new cultures and many national ideas.
+- Iberia has received 34 new provinces, an increase of 57% from 59 to 93.
+Dev increased by 20%, from 545 to 653, 15 new tags, 2 new cultures and many national ideas.

-- France has received a province number increase of 115% from 57 to 123, a dev increase of 36% from 763 to 1038, 2 new tags, 3 new cultures and many national ideas.
+- France has received 66 new provinces, an increase of 115% from 57 to 123.
+Dev increased by 36%, from 763 to 1038, 2 new tags, 3 new cultures and many national ideas.

-- Greece has received a province number increase of 229% from 17 to 56 , a dev increase of 76% from 188 to 331, new Byzantine ideas and a new culture.
+- Greece has received 39 new provinces, an increase of 229% from 17 to 56.
+Dev increased by 76%, from 188 to 331, new Byzantine ideas and a new culture.

-- Caucasus has received a province number increase of 86% from 29 to 54, a dev increase of 60% from 206 to 331, 28 new tags, re-done cultures and unique national ideas.
+- Caucasus has received 25 new provinces, an increase of 86% from 29 to 54.
+Dev increased by 60%, from 206 to 331, 28 new tags, re-done cultures and unique national ideas.

-- Burma has received a province number increase of 47% from 32 to 47 and a dev increase of 24% from 262 to 326.
+- Burma has received 15 new provinces, an increase of 47% from 32 to 47.
+Dev increased by 24%, from 262 to 326.

-- Indochina (inc. Siam) has received a province number increase of 119% from 48 to 105 and a dev increase of 66% from 459 to 763.
+- Indochina (inc. Siam) has received 57 new provinces, an increase of 119% from 48 to 105.
+Dev increased by 66%, from 459 to 763.

-- Malaya has received a province number increase of 100% from 33 to 66 and a dev increase of 55% from 270 to 418.
+- Malaya has received 33 new provinces, an increase of 100% from 33 to 66.
+Dev increased by 55%, from 270 to 418.

-- Indonesia has received a province number increase of 88% from 34 to 64 and a dev increase of 63% from 297 to 484.
+- Indonesia has received 30 new provinces, an increase of 88% from 34 to 64.
+Dev increased by 63%, from 297 to 484.

-- Philippines has received a province number increase of 43% from 23 to 33 and a dev increase of 18% from 158 to 186.
+- Philippines has received 10 new provinces, an increase of 43% from 23 to 33.
+Dev increased by 18%, from 158 to 186.

-- Moluccas has received a province number increase of 66% from 30 to 50 and a dev increase of 55% from 215 to 334.
+- Moluccas has received 20 new provinces, an increase of 66% from 30 to 50.
+Dev increased by 55%, from 215 to 334.

-- All 6 regions previously mentioned have received a major overhaul with 42 new tags, many cultures, missions, disasters, events, national ideas and more.
+- All 6 south-east asian regions previously mentioned have received a major overhaul with 42 new tags, many cultures, missions, disasters, events, national ideas and more.

-- Ming has received a province number increase of 37%, from 111 to 152 and a dev increase of 27%, from 1101 to 1401.
+- Ming has received 41 new provinces, an increase of 37%, from 111 to 152.
+Dev increased by 27%, from 1101 to 1401.
 (WIP)

-- Japan has received a province number increase of 134% from 47 to 110, a dev increase of 113% from 368 to 786 and 20 new tags each with their own national ideas.
+- Japan has received 63 new provinces, an increase of 134% from 47 to 110.
+Dev increased by 113%, from 368 to 786 and 20 new tags each with their own national ideas.

-- Korea region has received a province number increase of 135% from 20 to 47, a dev increase of 108% from 130 to 271 and 6 new tags with their own national ideas.
+- Korea has received 27 new provinces, an increase of 135% from 20 to 47.
+Dev increased by 108%, from 130 to 271 and 6 new tags with their own national ideas.

-- Madagascar region has received a province number increase of 79% from 19 to 34, a dev increase of 51% from 110 to 166 and 9 new tags.
+- Madagascar has received 15 new provinces, an increase of 79% from 19 to 34.
+Dev increased by 51%, from 110 to 166 and 9 new tags.

-- Australia region has received a minor overhaul with 7 new provinces.
+- Australia has received 7 new provinces.
 (WIP)

 - [30 new minor tags have been added around oceania and south america, with polynesian nations having their separate culture group.](#1)